hashicorp/vault-client-go/docs/Auth.md

 		log.Fatal(err)
 	}

 	accountId := "accountId_example" // string | AWS account ID to be associated with STS role.
 If set, Vault will use assumed credentials to verify any login attempts from EC2 instances in this account.

-    resp, err := client.Auth.DeleteAuthAwsConfigStsAccountId(context.Background(), accountId).Execute()
+	resp, err := client.Auth.DeleteAuthAwsConfigStsAccountId(context.Background(), accountId)
 	if err != nil {
-        fmt.Fprintf(os.Stderr, "Error when calling `Auth.DeleteAuthAwsConfigStsAccountId``: %v\n", err)
-        fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)
+		log.Fatal(err)
     }
+	defer resp.Body.Close()

+	io.Copy(os.Stdout, resp.Body)
 }
 ```